NL33/electron-git/z-plans/znext.md

 --when send successful push to remote, show success button prior to going back to main screen

 --if not changes when try to save version, should tell the user that

+--dexiedb has the ability to send the database contents into json format, or other format that you can download (and probably backup).
+Not clear if this is important or helpful for where I am using dexie (for example, sending docs to discourse).
+But consider.
+To use, have to download export-import package: https://www.npmjs.com/package/dexie-export-import. and some examples here: https://gauriatiq.medium.com/electron-app-database-with-dexie-js-indexeddb-and-web-worker-570d9a66a47a

 # contact notes